Regular flea prevention is an essential part of any dog’s care routine. Find out how to protect your pet and keep your home flea-free.

 How to know if your dog has fleas

-Although fleas are tiny (between one and three millimetres), they are visible.
+Although fleas are tiny (between one and three millimetres), they are visible, so if you look carefully you should be able to see them.
 The best opportunity to check your dog for fleas is while you groom them.
 Run a special flea comb through their fur, paying particular attention to areas like the armpits and groin where fleas like to hide.
-Red, inflamed skin with scabbing can also be a sign your dog has fleas.

 To tell the difference between fleas and regular dirt, place it onto a white paper towel and sprinkle a few drops of water onto it.
 If the speck turns a dark reddish-brown colour, it’s most likely a flea or flea dirt.